-You may have recently heard a lot of news in the press about Salmonella found in chocolate.
+You may have recently heard a lot of news on the TV and the press about Salmonella found in some chocolate products.

 Although instances of salmonella contamination in chocolate are rare, there have been notable outbreaks in the past.